 “Try to see themselves accurately and listen to feedback from others in order to see themselves accurately”

-This trait of listening is one of Robert K. Greenleaf’s 10 characteristics of servant leaders, and also Habit 3 of this blogpost series.
+This trait of listening is covered in the Habit 3 (Deep Listening & Observing) article of this blogpost series.

 “Very open to new ideas from other people, and accept and learn from different points of view”